Sympathetic overactivation – How to get out of it

 There are different approaches you can use to get out of sympathetic overactivation.
 I usually recommend combining different approaches to have more tools to help you.

-This group of recovery tools are geared towards activities you can do to help put your body under ideal conditions to switch from sympathetic to parasympathetic state.
+This group of recovery tools are geared towards activities you can do to help put your body under ideal conditions to switch from sympathetic to a parasympathetic state.

 - Massage therapy